 SEPA's normal conditions of payment apply to subsistence fees which are specified on every invoice.
-Payment plans may be available on request to SEPA.

-For reservoirs which are given their first risk designation on or after 1 April, the annual subsistence fee will be applied proportionately for that financial year from the date that the first risk designation is given.
+For any new reservoirs which are given their first risk designation after 31 March 2016, the annual subsistence fee will be applied proportionately for that financial year from the date that the first risk designation is given.
+This should not apply to existing (1975 Act) reservoirs for which reservoir managers are due to be invoiced from 1 April 2016.